This is a difficult question to answer… Should I quit my job before starting a business?

 Intending to give my CPA exams and start my consulting firm in the UAE, I moved to Dubai.

 I found it quite difficult to understand the environment and the people.
 So I first decided to understand how things function here and then start my firm in the UAE.
-The only way for me to get first-hand understanding was by first working for someone else in the UAE.
+The only way for me to get a first-hand understanding was by first working for someone else in the UAE.

 So after almost two months in Dubai, I decided to apply for a job and gain the required experience.
 I put my CV on various portals but struggled to get called for interviews.
 It was later that I learned that I need to have a CV with a proper format.
 I revamped my CV, post which I immediately started receiving calls.

-Finally, after 14 days of searching for a job I was selected at Mayur Batra Group, Abu Dhabi as a Senior Tax Executive.
+Finally, after 14 days of searching for a job, I was selected at Mayur Batra Group, Abu Dhabi as a Senior Tax Executive.
 I got this opportunity through an online job portal.

 What is the salary of a CA Fresher in the UAE?
 As a CA fresher, the bracket is AED 6k-7k in Consulting and AED 7k-8k in the industry (as of 2019).
 With experience and depending on relevance to the job role, this will increase.
-For a semi-qualified fresher the salary could be anywhere between 5k – 6.5K AED.
+For a semi-qualified fresher, the salary could be anywhere between 5k – 6.5K AED.

 Quitting My Job in Abu Dhabi And Launching My Own CA Firm

 People usually prefer to work in Dubai only because it is more convenient and easy to commute.
-Besides, Dubai is more lively and touristy that its’ sister Emirates.
+Besides, Dubai is more lively and touristy than its’ sister Emirates.
 However, Abu Dhabi is a good city to work in and offers great opportunities for accountants and finance professionals due to infrastructural development and emerging business growth.

 Every day for nearly three months I kept questioning myself.
-And finally after working for almost 10 months,
+And finally after working for almost 10 months.

 I realized I had to do something about this.
 I decided to quit my job, which was quite a big decision.
 I was earning well but my action was not matching my vision.